alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 There are many reasons underlying this emphasis on impact.
 For one, it provides tangible evidence of benefit to weigh against the costs of research.
-For another, it is an intuitive indicator to use when comparing peer research programmes across the globe on the basis of importance or value for money.
+For another, the measures commonly used as proxy indicators of impact provide an engaging way of comparing peer research programmes across the globe when undertaking strategic decision-making or benchmarking.
 It is not, perhaps, ideal for making comparisons across disciplines as each one has its own pattern of impact, operating over a different timescale.
 In order to accommodate these differences as far as possible, though,